Our law firm handles medical malpractice cases in Maryland.

 This is one of the most common medical malpractice frequently asked questions.
 The answer is not what people want to hear.
 Malpractice insurers and hospitals rarely settle a malpractice case if a lawsuit has not been filed.

-Most of our malpractice cases settle.
+Most of our malpractice cases are settled.
 Good malpractice cases have a high rate of settlement.
 However, we have also tried many malpractice cases and gotten seven-figure verdicts in instances when insurance companies refused to make an offer.

 Most medical negligence cases that go to trial in Maryland end in a defense verdict.
 Plaintiffs win only about 8% of the time.